- Off road parking

 If you are lucky to arrive at Christmas time, guests will get a large tree fully decorated with lights and tinsel.

-There is so much on offer in this fantastic Llyn Peninsula apartment that you won’t want to leave, but if you do, then there is Criccieth beach and castle two minutes’ walk away, passing shops, pubs and restaurants.
+There is so much on offer in this fantastic apartment that you won’t want to leave, but if you do, then there is Criccieth beach and castle two minutes’ walk away, passing shops, pubs and restaurants.

 Over first and second floors.
-Five bedrooms: 1 x second floor super king-size double with en-suite basin and thunderbox WC, 1 x second floor twin, 1 x first floor king-size double, 1 x first floor twin, 1 x first floor family room with 1 king-size double and 1 single with en-suite slipper bath, separate jet shower, body dryer, double basin and WC.
-First floor bathroom with roll-top bath, separate jet shower, body dryer, basin and WC.
+Five bedrooms: 1 x second floor super king-size double with en-suite basin and thunderbox WC, 1 x second floor twin, 1 x first floor king-size double, 1 x first floor twin, 1 x first floor family room with 1 king-size double and 1 single with en-suite slipper bath, separate jet shower, double basin and WC.
+First floor bathroom with roll-top bath, separate jet shower, basin and WC.
 First floor kitchen with dining area and four steps down to sitting room with bar and gas fire.

 - Gas central heating with gas fire